Max Wielen

 Max Ernst Gustav Friedrich Wielen (born 3 March 1883) was the Kripo police chief at Breslau.
 After the war, he was sentenced to life imprisonment by a British military court for his complicity in the Stalag Luft III murders.
-However, Wielen's sentence was later reduced to 15 years, and he was released 24 October 1952, after having served about 7.5 years in custody.
+However, Wielen's sentence was later reduced to 15 years, and he was released on health grounds on 24 October 1952, after having served about 7.5 years in custody.